Designing the UX Behind ADT Pulse, Comcast Xfinity Home, and Piper

 Our work defined the UX for one of the earliest large-scale smart home platforms, ultimately reaching 3M+ daily active subscribers and powering deployments for industry leaders like ADT, Comcast, and DIY consumers.

-Connect (ADT Pulse): We introduced the Orb (a patented status indicator) and Home View (a visual floorplan of devices).
-I designed the first touchscreen security panel UI, transforming a dated 9-keypad experience into a smart home hub for 40% of our users.
+For the Connect platform, I designed the first touchscreen security panel UI, transforming a dated 9-key touch pad experience into a smart home hub for 40% of our users.
+Connect eventually became the foundation for the ADT Pulse product.

-Converge (Comcast Xfinity Home): I led the distributed design team in Austin to adapt and scale the platform for Comcast’s needs.
+After merging with an Austin-based smart home security company, I led the distributed design team to adapt and scale the platform for Comcast's needs.
+This platform eventually became the foundation for Comcast’s Xfinity Home product.

-Piper (DIY System): Following the acquisition of the company Piper, my team integrated the all-in-one camera system, redesigning the mobile app and consumer-facing components.
+Following the acquisition of the B2C company Piper, my team integrated the all-in-one camera system, redesigning the mobile app and consumer-facing components.

 Beyond the product impact, building and scaling a design team across geographies gave me deep experience in leadership, cross-functional collaboration, and sustaining design culture in a high-growth startup.